explosion/spacy-course/slides/chapter1_02_mini_summary_one.md

 ## Python is a programming language. it runs on computer so you can tell the computer to do whatever you want it to do *exactly*.
 ## As a `language`, Python has a set of syntax or rules that you must follow to correctly and efficiently tell what you want it to do.
 ## As a `programming language`, it enables you to do many things much faster than human.
-For example, mathematical calculation and many other things.
+For example, mathematical calculation.

 ---